FelixAburto/Automating-Incident-Response-Tasks-with-Bash/README.md

        <img src="https://i.imgur.com/07uTUXk.png" height="85%" width="85%" alt="Image Analysis Dataflow"/>
        </p>

         - **HASH_COMPARISON.txt:** The script contains a known good SHA256 hash value and when the unauthorized access is detected the script recalculates the SHA256 hash of the file and outputs both the known and the calculated hash.
-This helps us determine if the integirty of the confidential file was compromised.
-As we can see both the hash values are the same which indicates that file integridy was preserved.
+This helps us determine if the integrity of the confidential file was compromised.
+As we can see both the hash values are the same which indicates that file integrity was preserved.

        <p align="center">
        <img src="https://i.imgur.com/Geo8THE.png" height="85%" width="85%" alt="Image Analysis Dataflow"/>
        </p>

      - Other Analysis: We ask the user of this system if they had recently notice any unusual behavior on their system.
-The employee tells us that there was this incident where he downloaded a pdf file thinking it was an invoice and when they tried to open it there was a black box that flashed breifly but nothing else happened.
+The employee tells us that there was this incident where he downloaded a pdf file thinking it was an invoice and when they tried to open it there was a black box that flashed briefly but nothing else happened.
 They figured the file was corrupt and went about their day.
-Upon further investigation we determine that the pdf file was downloaded from a phishing email that they had recieved.
+Upon further investigation we determine that the pdf file was downloaded from a phishing email that they had received.

        - **Email Phishing Analysis:** We download the eml file of the phishing email and extract relevant information for analysis